dallascard/cofea-analysis/README.md

 #### Data

 For this work, we obtained a copy of COFEA from the original creators, and unfortunately cannot redistribute it here.
+More information about COFEA can be found here: [https://lcl.byu.edu/projects/cofea/](https://lcl.byu.edu/projects/cofea/)

 In addition, we have made use of the following data sources:
 - The Pittsburgh Gazette, obtained from Accessible Archives, now History Commons.